QwikDev/qwik/starters/apps/library/README.md

 ## Project Structure

-Inside of you project, you'll see the following directories and files:
+Inside your project, you'll see the following directories and files:

 ```
 ├── public/